 Expenditure on care in independent hospitals and NHS private patient units, as well as specialists’ fees is then apportioned between inpatient, day case and outpatient care.
 Direct data splitting private acute hospital expenditure by these three modes of provision is not available, although the data source used (LaingBuisson) provides figures for total hospital treatment funded through these insurance schemes.

-In order to estimate insurance-funded expenditure on each of inpatient, day case and outpatient care, ONS imputes expenditure using LaingBuisson inpatient and day case activity data, and outpatient activity data collected from a number of private hospital groups.
-Activity data is then combined with data on the average relative cost of inpatient, day case and outpatient treatments in the NHS reference costs to derive an estimate for relative insurance expenditure on inpatient, day case and outpatient care.
+In order to estimate insurance-funded expenditure on each of inpatient, day case and outpatient care, the Office for National Statistics (ONS) imputes expenditure using LaingBuisson inpatient and day case activity data, and outpatient activity data collected from a number of private hospital groups.
+Activity data are then combined with data on the average relative cost of inpatient, day case and outpatient treatments in the NHS reference costs to derive an estimate for relative insurance expenditure on inpatient, day case and outpatient care.
 These estimates are then scaled to the LaingBuisson figures for total hospital treatment funded through these insurance schemes.

 Claims on dental insurance, dental capitation plans and the dental services element of health cash plans are split between curative/rehabilitative outpatient and home-based care and preventive care assuming the same proportions of spending on each of these functions as for NHS-funded care.
 The non-dental elements of health cash plan claims are primarily split between curative/rehabilitative inpatient and outpatient care, and durable medical goods, based on data from LaingBuisson, while expenditure unallocated to a function is included in the “not elsewhere classified” category.